ForomePlatform/anfisa/doc/dev/concepts/dtree_syntax.rst

 Interactive regime allows to make any meaningful transformation of decision tree, so there is no strong need to use manual regime at all.
-Manual regime requires is helpful for complex manipulations with boolean logic of conditions.
+Manual regime requires is helpful for complex manipulations with boolean logic of conditions and, of course for copy/paste operations.

 See also
 --------